-Wherever and however you're buying, the best advice is not to sign anything or hand over any money until you're absolutely happy.
-With around 6 million used cars changing hands every year there's almost certain to be other similar cars available so there's no need to take the risk if you feel uneasy about anything related to the current deal.
+Wherever you're buying it’s best not to sign anything or hand over any money until you're absolutely happy – there will be other, similar cars available so there's no need to take the risk if you feel uneasy.

-Your rights will depend on where you buy.
-You will have less protection from the law if you buy privately or from an auction compared to buying from a dealer.
+- Your rights will depend on where you buy.
+You’ll have less protection if you buy privately or from an auction compared to buying from a dealer.

 The Consumer Rights Act came into force on 1 October 2015 and covers the purchase of goods, digital content and services including new and used cars from official dealers (it doesn't apply to private sales) as well as servicing, repairs and maintenance work.